WayFAST: Navigation with Predictive Traversability in the Field: System Design

 To acquire data for training TravNet, we manually drove the robot on forest-like and semi-urban outdoor environments.
 We collected camera observations and state estimations using our estimator for a period of about 2 hours, which is equivalent to a dataset of 15000 images.
 Figure \ref{fig:dataset} shows examples of untraversable areas encountered in the dataset.
 The projected path shows the robot's future trajectory for that given time instant, and the color intensity shows the traversability coefficient estimation.

-To train TravNet, we follow a similar approach to \cite{wellhausen2019should}, except that we use our online state estimation with NMHE + EKF to generate training labels.
+To train TravNet, we follow a similar approach to \cite{wellhausen2019should}, except that we use our online state estimation with NMHE + EKF to generate the training labels.
 During data collection, the estimator is used to record the robot's position and traversability coefficients.
 To prepare the training and validation data, recorded image stream is downsampled to 2 fps and the traversed path is projected onto the image space using known transformation matrices to create the label image for each corresponding RGB image.
 An example is shown in Fig. \ref{fig:label-image}.
-The loss is calculated sparsely only where the robot traversed using an L1 norm.
+Note the area on the tree is darker, and therefore, the collision point is also included as a label in the dataset.

-The collected data is highly imbalanced with more examples of successful navigation of the robot (traversability coefficient close to one) compared to failures when the robot gets stuck(traversability coefficient close to zero).
-To address this issue, we use label distribution smoothing technique to more heavily weigh data from failures \cite{yang2021delving}.
+The collected data is highly imbalanced with more examples of successful navigation of the robot (traversability coefficient close to one) compared to failures when the robot gets stuck (traversability coefficient close to zero).
+To address this issue, we use a label distribution smoothing technique to more heavily weight data from failures, based on the approach shown in \cite{yang2021delving}.
+To implement this method, we divide the traversability coefficients into five non-overlapping intervals and we calculate the histogram of the traversability distribution for the entire dataset, where $P_i$ is the probability value for the $i^{th}$ interval.
+The weight for each traversability interval can be calculated as $w_i = (1 - P_i)/(n_{bins}-1)$, where $n_{bins}$ is the number of defined intervals.
+When calculating the loss to train TravNet, each traversability value in the image is multiplied by this calculated weight depending on the range it belongs to.

+To account for sparse labels, we create a $mask$ binary image.
+This mask contains ones where labels are present (where the robot navigated) and zeros everywhere else.
+This mask is multiplied by both the $label$ image (with traversability values projected where the robot navigated) and the predicted image $pred$ (from the network model).
+The final training loss is defined as $\mathcal{L} = \sum_{i=1}^N w_i |mask_i \cdot pred_i \text{ - } mask_i \cdot label_i | / N$, where $N$ is the total number of pixels.